(I) An Overview of God’s Authority, God’s Righteous Disposition, and God’s Holiness

 What is the purpose of our discussion of these things?
 Is it so that people can research the rules behind God’s creation of the universe?
 Is it so that people will become interested in astronomy and physics?
 (No.) Then what is it?
 It is so that people will understand the deeds of God.
 The most important aspect of understanding the deeds of God is that from the understanding of His actions, people can affirm and verify that God is the source of life for all things.
 If you are able to understand this point, then you will truly be able to confirm that God occupies the dominant role in your heart and you will be able to confirm that God is the unique God Himself, the Creator of the heavens and earth and all things.
 So, is it useful toward your understanding of God to know the rules of all things and to know God’s deeds?
 (Yes.)
 How useful is it?
 This is a very important question.
 Firstly, when you understand these deeds of God, would you still be interested in astronomy and geography?
 Would you still have the heart of a skeptic and doubt that God is the Creator of all things?
 Would you still have the heart of a researcher and doubt that God is the Creator of all things?
 When you confirm that God is the Creator of the universe and furthermore come to know the rules behind His creation, will you in your heart truly believe that God provides for the universe?
 Is “provides” just being said for any type of meaning or is it being said in a special circumstance?
 That God provides for the universe has a very broad meaning and application.
 Right?
 God doesn’t just provide people with their daily needs of food and drink, He provides mankind with everything they need, including everything people see and things that can’t be seen.
 God upholds, manages, and rules the living environment that mankind needs.
 Whatever environment mankind needs in whatever season, God has prepared it.
 Whatever atmosphere or temperature that is suitable for human existence is also under God’s control and none of these rules occur by themselves or at random; they are the result of God’s rule and His deeds.
 God Himself is the source of all of these rules and is the source of life for all things.
 This is an established and unassailable fact whether or not you believe it, whether or not you can see it, or whether or not you can understand it.

-I know that the vast majority of people only believe what God said and did in the Bible.
-For a small minority of people, God revealed His deeds so that people could see the value of His existence, and also let them understand His status and know that He truly exists.
-However, for many more people the fact that God created the universe and that He manages and provides for all things seems vague or ambiguous such that they hold an attitude of doubt.
+I know that the vast majority of people only believe what God said and did in the Bible, and that God revealed His deeds to a small minority of people so that people could see the value of His existence, and understand His status and know that He truly exists.
+However, for many more people the fact that God created the universe and that He manages and provides for all things seems vague or ambiguous and they even hold an attitude of doubt.
 This type of attitude causes people to consistently believe that the laws of the natural world formed on their own, that the changes, transformations, and phenomena of the natural world and the very laws that govern nature arose of their own accord.
 What this means is that in the minds of people, they cannot comprehend how God created and rules over all things, they cannot understand how God manages and provides for all things.
 Because of the limitations of this premise, people do not believe in God’s creation and lordship over all things and that He is the Provider; and even the believers are simply confined to the Age of Law, the Age of Grace and the Age of Kingdom, that is, the deeds of God as well as His providing for mankind are somehow limited to only His chosen people.
 This is something I really hate to see and it brings so much pain, because mankind enjoys all that God brings, and yet at the same time they deny all that He does and all that He gives to them.
 People only believe that the heavens and earth and all things are governed by their own natural rules and by their own natural laws and that they are without any ruler to control them or any ruler to provide for them and keep them.
 Even if you believe in God, you might not believe all these are His deeds; this is one of the most overlooked areas for every believer in God, for everyone who accepts God’s word, and for everyone who follows God.
-So, as soon as I begin discussing something that does not connect with the Bible or so-called spiritual terminology, some people become confused or weary or even uncomfortable.
+So, as soon as I begin discussing something that does not connect with the Bible or so-called spiritual terminology, some people become bored or weary or even uncomfortable.
 It seems that it has become alienated from spiritual people and spiritual things.
 That is a bad thing.
 When it comes to knowing the deeds of God, even though we don’t mention astronomy, geography, or biology, we know God’s lordship over all things, we know His providing for all things, and that He is the source of all things.
 This is a critical task and one that must be studied, understand?
 (Yes.)

-On the two stories we just discussed, even though they might have some unusual content and they may have been told and expressed to you in a unique fashion, I nonetheless wanted to use straightforward language and a simple method so that you could grasp and accept something more profound.
+On the two stories I just told, even though they might have some unusual content and they may have been told and expressed to you in a unique fashion, I nonetheless wanted to use straightforward language and a simple method so that you could grasp and accept something more profound.
 This was My only goal: I wanted you to see and believe that God is the Ruler of all things from these little stories and scenes.
 The goal of telling these stories is to allow you to see and know the infinite deeds of God within the finite confines of a story.
 As for when you will fully reach this result in you, it depends on your own experiences and your individual pursuit.
 If you seek truth and if you seek to know God, then these things will serve as a steady and strong reminder to you; they will allow you to have a deeper awareness, a clarity in your understanding, and you will gradually draw close to God’s actual deeds, a closeness that will be without distance and without error.
 However, if you do not seek to know God, then those stories you heard are nothing more than stories and they can’t do you any harm.
 So you may just consider them true stories.

 Did you understand anything from these two stories?
 Go ahead and speak up.
 (From God telling us these two stories, we can truly feel that He is the Ruler, Creator, and Manager of all things.
 We see God’s actions, His omnipotence, and His wisdom, and from this we feel even more deeply the immense love God has toward mankind.
 Everything God does, He does for mankind.)
 Well, firstly, are these two stories set apart from our previous discussion on God’s concern for mankind?
 Is there an inevitable connection?
 (Yes.)
 What is the connection?
 Is it that within these two stories we see the deeds of God and how He plans and handles everything for mankind?
 Is it that everything God does and all of His thoughts are geared toward mankind’s existence?
 (Yes.)
 Isn’t God’s careful thought and consideration for mankind very evident?
 (Yes.)
 Mankind doesn’t have to do anything.
 God has prepared for people the very air that they breathe.
 You can see that the vegetables and fruits they eat are readily available.
 From north to south, from east to west, each region has its own natural resources and different crops and the fruits and vegetables have been prepared by God for the people so that they may live peacefully.
 All of this can prove that everything God has created is good.
 Speaking of the larger environment, God made all things interconnected, mutually intertwined, and interdependent.
 He used this method and these rules to maintain the survival and existence of all things and in this way mankind has lived quietly and peacefully and has grown and multiplied from one generation to the next in this living environment up to the present day.
 God balances the natural environment to ensure mankind’s survival.
 If God’s regulation and control were not in place, no man could maintain and balance the environment, even if it was created by God in the first place—this still can’t ensure mankind’s survival.
 So you can see that God handles it all perfectly!
 If man were to make a seed and plant it in the soil, would it ever sprout?
 If man made a tree and put it in the ground, in several hundred years it would never produce a leaf.
 Man cannot produce living seeds.
 Man should live abiding by God’s plan.
 In some places there is no air, therefore people cannot live there and God won’t allow you to go there.
 So, don’t go out of bounds, this is for mankind’s protection and these things are very mysterious.
 Each corner of the environment, the length and breadth of the earth, and every living thing on the earth—both the living and dead—were prepared by God and He thought through them: Why is this thing needed?
 Why is that unnecessary?
 What is the purpose of having this thing here and why should that go there?
 God had already thought all this through and there is no need for people to think about them.
 All of God’s creation is so perfect!
 There are some foolish people who are always thinking about moving mountains, but instead of doing that, why not move to the plains?
 If you don’t like mountains, why would you go live by them?
 Isn’t this foolish?
 What happens if you move that mountain?
 A hurricane will blow through or a huge wave will wash over and the people’s homes will be destroyed.
 Wouldn’t that be a foolish thing to do?
 Right?
 (Yes.)
 People can only destroy and Satan just encourages this destruction.
 The Devil is always thinking of grand plans and maneuvers to establish itself and immortalize its reputation.
 It has even ruined the only place it has to live, and yet the Devil wants to provide for and manage all things.
 How ignorant and utterly foolish!